matthewshang/illume/README.md

 - rapidjson (JSON scene file parsing)

 ## More Renders
+All images are untouched, straight out of this renderer.

 ![sss dragon in box](renders/cornellsss-1024x1024-12500spp-50md.png?raw=true "")
 Stanford dragon with orange absorption and foward scattering